matloff/TidyverseSkeptic/README.md

 **ggplot2**.
 I also prefer **ggplot2** to base-R graphics (though again it should not be considered part of the Tidyverse), but here we have a much more important goal--to give students an actual useful application of R right from the start.
+Tidy greatly impedes that goal.

 To be Tidy the instructor would have to do something like